s-retlaw/l4srs/README.md

 This version no longer requires javac to be installed.
-It still allows for dynamic "class building" but does so by altering precompiled classes embeded in the executable"
+It still allows for dynamic "class building" but does so by altering precompiled classes embeded in the executable.